eddyerburgh/blog/_posts/2017-02-08-unit-test-vue-components-beginners.md

   })
 })
 ```

-Now we are going to add an <a rel="noopener" href="https://medium.com/@mxstbr/npm-scripts-explained-f125e85eb378#.8k1r9ok7a" target="_blank">npm script</a>.
+Now you're going to create an <a rel="noopener" href="https://medium.com/@mxstbr/npm-scripts-explained-f125e85eb378#.8k1r9ok7a" target="_blank">npm script</a> to run the tests.
 Open up package.json.
-If you used npm init, there will be a scripts.test property, like this:
+There will be an existing test script:

 ```json
 "scripts": {
   "test": "echo \"Error: no test specified\" && exit 1" },
 ```

-Edit the test property to look like this:
+Edit the test script to look like this:
 ```json
 "scripts": {
   "test": "mocha test/**/*.spec.js --recursive"